futoin/specs/draft/ftn12_async_api.md

     * set the callback, to be used to cancel execution.
 1. `void waitExternal()`:
     * prevents the implicit success behavior of the current step.
+1. `void relinquish()`:
+    * a shortcut for a step add(), which force AsyncSteps engine relinquish the control flow back to AsyncTool event loop.
 1. `Pointer stack(size[, destroy_cb])`:
     * allocates a temporary object with lifetime of the current step for non-GC technologies.